Dat17aSpring/02_exercise_2/README.md

 A discription of the tags and how to use them can be found at http://www.w3schools.com/html/

+Notice that the html tags in the actual text is not shown.
+You did not learn how to do that, but do you have an idea on how to?

 _NOTE: In order for this to work you will need a method in your controller that returns the string "exercise_1"._